-I SHOULD PREFACE THIS POST WITH A LITTLE NOTE.
 Yes, I’m in the music education business.
 No, I’m not writing this to guilt-trip you into keeping an unhappy child in lessons!
 There are certainly times to take a child out of music lessons, just like there are times to take them out of soccer, dance class or any other activity.
 However, many of the things that make a kid say “I want to quit” are easy to fix, once you know the source.
 Before throwing in the towel, check out this list and see if it sounds like your child.
 Maybe there’s an easy solution below!

 Here’s what we’ve noticed at Learning Allegro when our students try out new instruments during summer break.
 In the last few years, we’ve seen a surge of students at Learning Allegro who try a new instrument over the summer.
 We don’t blame them!
 Here are […]

 Many public schools treat art and music extracurriculars.
 In fact, the arts are often defunded before subjects that really are extracurriculars, like sports.
 Why?
 In the scheme of global history, we’re really the first era to downplay art education.
 Our ancestors treated the arts just as […]

 It’s no big surprise that most kids love music, but hate practicing.
 We often sell practice negatively, whether we mean to or not.
 We paint it as work (which is true), but fail to emphasize the room for discovery, improvement and fun within that work.